10 Things Women With Breast Implants Should Know About Cancer Screening

 Implants are associated with a rare type of cancer

-Women with implants are at risk of developing an extremely rare type of lymphoma called breast implant-associated anaplastic large cell lymphoma, or BIA-ALCL.
-Fewer than 600 cases of this white blood cell cancer have been reported worldwide, says the American Society of Plastic Surgeons.
+Women with implants are at risk of developing a rare type of lymphoma called breast implant-associated anaplastic large cell lymphoma, or BIA-ALCL.
+The FDA says it has received 457 reports of this cancer, including nine patient deaths.
+At least 310 of these cases involved textured implants.

 You may need to remove your implants (but not for breast cancer screening)